 If the probability of encountering MEC is assessed to be low, on-call construction support will be required.
 UXO-qualified personnel will monitor ground-disturbance or intrusive activities for the potential presence of munitions.
 If evidence of a munition is encountered during such activities, the activity will cease.
-The standard process is to report such encounters to an appropriate local law enforcement agency.
-The local law enforcement agency will request support of an explosives or munitions emergency from an explosive ordnance disposal (EOD) unit who will be dispatched to evaluate and remove the item.
+The standard process on Federal land is to request support of an explosives or munitions emergency from an explosive ordnance disposal (EOD) unit who will be dispatched to evaluate and remove the item.
 Within BLM Area B and MRS-16, UXO-qualified personnel will be available to provide an initial assessment of a munition encountered to determine whether EOD support is required.